xToken/CompMod/webpages/alien_overview.md

 	- Heal Wave is now 2x the healing (increased from 1.3)
 	- Heal Wave duration lowered from 8 to 6
 	- Heal Wave cost lowered from 3 to 2
+	- Heal Wave requires the Crag to be flourishing

 ### Shift:
 	- Increased move speed from 1.5 to 3